OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 ![Azure Release](azure-release.png "width=500")

+Octopus Deploy works with a range of build servers, content repositories and deployment targets to produce a consistent deployment result.
 The image below shows the Web Application in Azure, Google, and Amazon.
-The Web Application displays a random quote by a historical figure on every refresh.
+The web application displays a random quote by a historical figure on every refresh.
+A different deployment image could be specified on any of the deployment targets by changing the image that was referenced in Octopus Deploy.
+This means that the same deployment process can be reused for a different image.

 ![Random Quotes](random-quotes.png "width=500")